DeepWoods/nxfilter-pfsense/README.md

 Purpose
 -------

-The objective of this project is to develop and maintain a script that installs [NxFilter](https://www.nxfilter.org/p3/) NxFilter DNS based web filter software on FreeBSD-based systems, particularly the [pfSense](http://www.pfsense.org/) firewall.
+The objective of this project is to develop and maintain a script that installs [NxFilter](https://www.nxfilter.org/p3/) DNS based web filter software on FreeBSD-based systems, particularly the [pfSense](http://www.pfsense.org/) firewall.

 Status
 ------